-While the street car men swear the car was on time, and while George Epps, a witness for the State, who rode with Mary Phagan, swears he left her about 12.07 at the corner of Forsyth & Marietta Sts..
-There is some evidence to the effect that the car arrived according to custom, but might have arrived two or three minutes behind schedule time.
-If so, the distance would have placed Mary
+While the street car men swear the car was on time, and while George

-Phagan at the Pencil Factory at some time between 12.05 and 12.10.
-Monteen Stover looked at the clock and says she entered at 12.05.
-A suggestion is made that the Time Clocks, which were punched by the employees, might have been fast.
-This proposition was met by W.W.
-Rogers, who accompanied the Detectives to the scene of the murder on Sunday morning, and who testified (Page 200), "I know that both clocks were running, and I noticed both of them had the exact time".

-Therefore Monteen Stover must have arrived before Mary Phagan, and while Monteen Stover was in the room, it seems hardly possible under the evidence, that Mary Phagan was at that time being murdered.
+Epps, a witness for the State, who rode with Mary Phagan, swears he left her about 12.07 at the corner of Forsyth & Marietta Sts.
+There is some evidence to the effect that the car arrived anximum according to custom, but might have arrived two or three minutes before schedule time.
+If so, the distance would have placed Mary Phagan at the Pencil Factory at some time between 12.05 and 12.10.
+Monteen Stever looked at the clock and says she entered at 12.05.
+A suggestion is made that the Time Clocks, which were punched by the employees, might have been flast.
+This proposition was met by W. W. Rogers, who accompanied the Detectives to the scene of the murder on Sunday morning, and who testified (Page 200), "I know that both clocks were running, and I noticed both of them had the exact time".
+Therefore, Monteen Stover must have arrived before Mary Phagan, and while Monteen Stover was in the room, i it hardly seems possible under the evidence, that Mary Phagan was at that time being murgered.

-Lemmie Quinn testifies that he reached Frank's office about 12.20 and saw Mr. Frank.
-At 12.30, Mrs. J.A.
-White called to see her husband at the Factory where he was working on the fourth floor, and left again before one o'clock.
+Lemmie Quinn testifies that he reached Frank's office about 12.20 and saw Mr, Frank.
+At 12.30, Mrs. J. A. White called to see her husband at the Factory where he was working on the fourth floor, and left again before one ofclock.

-At 12.50, according to Denham, Frank came up to the fourth floor and said that he wanted to get out.
-The evidence tends to show that the time taken for moving the body, according to Conley's description, was so long that it could not have fitted the specific times at which visitors saw Frank.
-It will be seen that when Mrs. White came up at 12.30, the doors were unlocked.
+At 12.50, according to Denham, Frank came up to the fourth floor and s said that he wanted to get out.
+The evidence for the defense tends to show that the time taken for moving the body, according to Conley's description, was so long that it could not have fitted the specific times at which visitors saw Frank.
+It will be seen that when Mrs, White came up at 12.30, the doors below were unlocked.

-Another feature of the evidence is that the back door in the basement was the former means of egress for Conley, when he desired to escape his creditors among the employees.
+Another feature of the evidence is that the etaple of the back door in the basement was the former means of egress for Conley, when he desired to escape his creditors among the employes.
 On Sunday morning, April 27, the staple of this door had been drawn.
-Detective Starnes found on the door the marks of what he thought were bloody finger-prints, and he chipped off two pieces from the door, which looked like "bloody finger-prints".
+Detective Starnes found on the door the marks of what he thought was bloody fi nger-prints, and he chipped off two pieces from the door, which looked like bloody finger-prints.
 The evidence does not disclose further investigation as to whether it was blood or not.

-The motive of this murder may be either Robber, or Robber and Assault, or Assault.
+The motive of this murder may be either Robbery, or Robbery and Assault, or Assault.

 There is no suggestion that the motive of Frank would be robbery.

-The mesh bag was in Mary Phagan's hands and was described by Conley, in his re-direct examination, at the trial for the first time.
-The size of the mesh bag, I cannot tell, but since a bloody handkerchief of Mary Phagan's was found by her side, it was urged before me by counsel for the defense that ladies usually carry their handkerchiefs in their mesh bags.
+The mesh bag was in Mary Pgagan's hands and wasdescribed by Conley, in his re-direct examination, at the trial for the first time.
+The size of the mesh bag, I cannot tell, but since a bloody handerchief of Mary Phagan's was found by her side, it was urged before me by counsel for the defense, that ladies usually carried their handkerchiefs in their mesh bags.